Russell, Massachusetts: History

 Russell was originally part of the Pocumtuc (also called Deerfield) nation, who spoke an Algonquian language.
 Like most native peoples, they were decimated by smallpox, then their participation in King Philip's War 1675–1676 proved their undoing as victory by colonial forces led to the dispersal of remnants of this tribe west into New York and north into Canada.

 Although the way was open for settlement beyond the Pioneer Valley lowlands, the thin, rocky soil and hilly topography of uplands to the west delayed settlement until about 1725, when there was no more promising land left to settle in the valley.
 Because river valleys in the hilly areas were subject to cold air pockets and late frosts—especially during the Little Ice Age that persisted until the late 19th century—most early settlement was in uplands in and near South Quarter.
 Relatively unproductive soils and small fields were not conducive to growing cash crops, so farming was more of a subsistence nature.
 Most of what was consumed on these farms was homemade or bartered for.

 The upland farm population peaked around 1800, when more productive farmland opened up beyond the Appalachian Mountains in western New York and the Northwest Territory—today's Great Lakes states.
 Employment opportunities became significant by about 1825 as the first (water power-dependent) Industrial Revolution unfolded in New England.
 The cash income gave farmsteads access to manufactured goods and imported food such as cane sugar from the West Indies in lieu of local maple products.
 Farming became more of a part-time occupation and a growing number of farms were abandoned, gradually reverting to forest until only stonewalls and cellar holes remain.

 The Industrial Revolution led to development in the Westfield River valley, as the water power potential of the three cascades was developed for industrial use.
 Three villages developed around mills at the cascades, and the easy grades along the valley were utilized for a railroad route across the Berkshires' 1400 ft of relief.

 A small upstream village near the Huntington border was called Crescent Mills.
-Texxon still operates a mill there that makes special fabrics for shoes.
+Originally a Chapin and Gould Paper Company mill, Texxon still operates a mill there that makes special fabrics for shoes.
 The middle settlement and the town's administrative center is called Russell Village.
 Westfield River Paper Company manufactured glassine and other specialty papers there until it was decommissioned and then bought for a proposed biomass electric plant utilizing local cordwood.
 Russell Village was a virtually self-sufficient community as late as the 1950s, with several stores, a barbershop, and several restaurants; then increasing automobile ownership brought the greater commercial offerings in Westfield and other Pioneer Valley cities within reach.